Coventry Blaze: 2004–05 season

-If the previous season had finished disappointingly, season 2004–05 ended in the best possible way after the greatest seven months in the club's history.
-Although stalwarts such as netminder Jody Lehman and new captain Ashley Tait returned, coach Thompson changed many, bringing in more size, more speed and more quality.
-His greatest coup was signing former-Superleague defenceman Neal Martin, who went on to become the league's Player of the Year and selected to the EIHL All-Star Team.
-The brand-new first line of Dan Carlson, Adam Calder and Andre Payette proved potent all through the season, as Carlson's speed and vision proved the perfect set-up for Calder's finishing and play around the net, while Payette angered many by clocking up almost 500 penalty minutes.
-The season started well as they qualified from their group for the semi-finals of the Challenge Cup, kept with the early pace-setters at the top of the league and even got over the disappointment of losing out on NHL forward Eric Beaudoin on a lock-out deal by bringing in high-scoring centreman Chris McNamara.
+The last seven months of the 2004–05 season was the most successful period in the club's history to that date.
+While netminder Jody Lehman and captain Ashley Tait returned to the roster, head coach Thompson made several changes to increase the team's size and speed.
+Among the new signings was former Superleague defenceman Neal Martin, who went on to become the league's Player of the Year and selected to the EIHL All-Star Team.
+The team’s first line included Dan Carlson, Adam Calder and Andre Payette.
+Carlson and Calder led the team’s offensive line, and Payette recorded nearly 500 penalty minutes during the campaign.
+The season began with the team qualifying for the Challenge Cup semi-finals and maintaining a position near the top of the league.
+After a potential lockout deal for NHL forward Eric Beaudoin fell through, the club signed centre Chris McNamara.

 The turning point in Blaze's season came in November, as Thompson cut Slovak Michal Vrabel and brought in Toronto Maple Leafs' NHL defenceman Wade Belak, sparking a run to the end of the regular season where they only lost once in regulation time.
 A Doug Schueller goal against Nottingham Panthers sent Coventry to their first Challenge Cup final with a 5–4 aggregate victory, before they beat Cardiff 6–1 in the first leg of the final.
 A fight-strewn second-leg a week later saw Coventry battle under pressure to win the game 5–4; securing their first trophy of the season, 11–5 on aggregate.
 As Cardiff faltered, the league eventually became a two-horse race between Coventry and Belfast.
 Blaze eventually they had the chance to wrap up the title with three games to go in front of a new record crowd at the Skydome, Coventry dispatched of London Knights 5–1 and secured their place as the number one team in Britain.

 Now the bid was on to add the Playoff crown to their trophy cabinet.
 After qualifying from their playoff group for their first finals weekend, a Jody Lehman shutout helped Blaze beat Sheffield Steelers 3–0 in their semi-final.
 The Playoff Final against the home-town Nottingham Panthers was tight and eventually went into sudden-death overtime tied at 1–1.
 But just over three minutes into the extra session, captain Ashley Tait scored the game-winner, securing Coventry Blaze's place in British Ice Hockey history as winners of the elusive Grand-Slam.